ankitspatel1145/CasualCorrelationship/README.md

 To implement loading icon and the ability to switch graphy styles without reloading the page, Z-indexing was used to hide and show items.
 When user clicks "Bar Graph", the line graph canvas z-index is set to -1 and the bar bar graph z-index is set to +1.

 ![alt text](https://github.com/ankitspatel1145/CasualCorrelationship/blob/master/assets/loadingCode.png "Z-index code")

+## To-do:
+* add more APIs to get more variation in data sets.